wp-plugins/mailchimp-top-bar/readme.txt

 = 1.0.1 - February 4, 2015 =

+**Fixes**

+- The plugin will no longer overlap header menu's or other elements

 **Additions**

 - You can now set the bar as "sticky", meaning it will stick to the op your window, even when scrolling.
 - You can now choose the size of the bar, small/medium/big.
+- Added Dutch translation files.

 **Improvements**

 - The menu item will now show above the item asking you to upgrade to MailChimp for WordPress Pro.

+Please update the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/) before updating to this version.

 = 1.0 - January 28, 2015 =
 Initial release